Denis Sullivan (schooner)

 SV Denis Sullivan is a three-masted wooden gaff rigged schooner originally from Milwaukee, Wisconsin.
-The only existing replica of a 19th century Great Lakes schooner, she was envisioned and built by a Milwaukee-based team of professionals and volunteers and was owned by the museum Discovery World.
+The only existing replica of a 19th-century Great Lakes schooner, she was envisioned and built by a Milwaukee-based team of professionals and volunteers and was owned by the museum Discovery World.
 She was the flagship of both the state of Wisconsin and of the United Nations Environment Programme until Discovery World controversially sold her to the World Ocean School in late 2022.
 She then moved to Boston, Massachusetts, where World Ocean School is located, although her home port is still listed as Milwaukee for ceremonial reasons and because World Ocean School plans on maintaining her connection with the city.

 History

 The construction of the Denis Sullivan was first proposed in 1989 by a group of Milwaukee residents and volunteers from other states.
 Called Milwaukee Lake Schooner Ltd., their plan was to build a tall ship which would serve as a platform for educating people about the Great Lakes.
 The ship was primarily designed by naval architect Tim Graul of Sturgeon Bay, and the keel was built by Peterson Builders.
 Community involvement was welcome in the project, and almost a thousand people donated almost a million volunteer hours toward the Denis Sullivans construction.
 The Menominee Nation donated six large white pine trees to become her masts.

 Through the efforts of both professional shipwrights and volunteers, the ship was partially completed and launched in June 2000.
 She was named the Denis Sullivan after prominent backer Jere Sullivan's grandfather Denis Sullivan, who was once the longest-serving ship captain on the Great Lakes aboard the schooner Moonlight (built in Milwaukee in 1874).
-She departed Milwaukee for her first sail to the Caribbean in November 2000, where Delaney Sloan was the captain.
+She departed Milwaukee for her first sail to the Caribbean in November 2000, where Capt.
+Mark Crutcher was the first captain.

 The Milwaukee Lake Schooner Ltd. later changed their name to the Wisconsin Lake Schooner Education Association (WLSEA), which merged with Pier Wisconsin to become the Discovery World museum.

 Educational programs aboard the Denis Sullivan were originally developed by Bill Nimke (head of development at University School of Milwaukee) and Caroline Joyce (Director of Water Education Programs at the UW-Milwaukee Center for Great Lakes Studies) before being taken over by Discovery World.

 Folk singer Pete Seeger recorded a song called "The Schooner Denis Sullivan" in 2001.
 That song was featured on Milwaukee folk singer David HB Drake's 2004 album A Schooner Songbag, a compilation of traditional and original songs performed by people involved with the Denis Sullivan.
 David HB Drake was the resident shantyman (the crew member who coordinated the sea shanties used in operating a tall ship) of the Denis Sullivan from its inception until its departure from Milwaukee in 2022.